garyzhubc/STAT406-2017/Lecture3/README.md

 Lecture slides
 --------------

-A preliminary version of the lecture slides are [here](STAT406-17-lecture-3-preliminary.pdf).
+-   A preliminary version of the lecture slides is [here](STAT406-17-lecture-3-preliminary.pdf).
+-   The activity hand-out is [here](lecture3-activity.pdf).

 Cross-validation when the model is chosen using the data
 --------------------------------------------------------